Cottonwood-Technology/ValidX/docs/usage.rst

 Here we use :class:`validx.py.LazyRef` to create circular reference on the parent validator.
 Each time it is called,
-it increments its recursive call depth and checks the limit in the following.
+it increments its recursive call depth and checks the limit.
 If the limit is reached,
-it raises :class:`validater.exc.RecursionMaxDepthError`.
+it raises :class:`validx.exc.RecursionMaxDepthError`.

 ..  warning::